Lex Luthor: Creation and development

 Luthor returns in Superman #4 and steals a weapon from the U.S. Army capable of causing earthquakes.
 Superman battles and defeats Luthor, then destroys the earthquake device.
 The scientist who made the device commits suicide to prevent its reinvention.
 In a story in the same issue, Luthor creates a city on the sunken lost continent of Pacifo and populates it with recreated prehistoric monsters he plans to unleash upon the world.
 Superman thwarts his plans and Luthor is seemingly killed by the dinosaurs he created.
 Luthor returns in Superman #5 to place hypnotic incense in the offices of leading financiers so he can profit from a nationwide economic depression.
 The story ends with Superman smashing Luthor's plane in mid-flight, killing him.

 In these early stories, Luthor's schemes are centered around financial gain or megalomaniacal ambitions; unlike most later incarnations, he demonstrates no strong animosity toward Superman beyond inevitable resentment of the hero's constant interference with his plans.
 Luthor's obsessive hatred of Superman came later in the character's development.

 In Luthor's earliest appearances, he is a middle-aged man with a full head of red hair.
-Less than a year later however, an artistic mistake resulted in Luthor being depicted as completely bald, first in a newspaper strip, then in Superman #10 (May 1941), in which he is also depicted as significantly heavier, with visible jowls.
+Less than a year later, however, an artist's mistake resulted in Luthor being depicted as completely bald, first in a newspaper strip, then in Superman #10 (May 1941), which depicts him as significantly heavier with visible jowls.
 The original error is attributed to Leo Nowak, a studio artist who illustrated for the Superman dailies during this period.
-Comics historians have noticed that this new rendition of Luthor closely resembles a stockier, bald henchman of Luthor who appears in Superman #4 (Spring 1940).
-Because of this, one hypothesis is that Nowak mistook Luthor for this henchman.
+Comics historians, noticing that this altered rendition of Luthor closely resembles a stockier, bald henchman in Superman #4 (Spring 1940), hypothesized that Nowak mistook Luthor for this henchman, a fact confirmed by DC Comics editor Bob Rozakis.
 The character's abrupt hair loss has been made reference to several times over the course of his history.
 In 1962, writer Jerry Siegel altered Luthor's backstory to both allow adventures in which he and Superman battled each other when they were teenagers (whereas Action Comics #23 depicts them meeting for the first time as adults) and incorporate his hair loss into his origin.

 During World War II, the War Department asked for dailies of the Superman comic strip to be pulled.
 The strips in question were created in April 1945 and depicted Luthor bombarding Superman with radiation from a cyclotron.
 This violated wartime voluntary censorship guidelines meant to help conceal the Manhattan Project.